 Yes!
 In addition to their engaging classes, all students participate in scheduled daily and weekend activities and enjoy a vibrant social atmosphere.
 Weekday activities span a variety of offerings, from arts and crafts to sports, and everything in between.

 Weekends are spent on campus, and activities may include dances, talent shows, carnival days, movie showings, sports tournaments, and water days.
 Weekends also include time when students can rest, do laundry, bond with others on their residence hall, and/or attend religious services.

 We assign students to rooms according to age and course.
 Whenever possible, roommates—and the hall as a whole—are similar in age and academic interest.

 Most students live in double rooms, but some may be in singles or triples.
 We cannot guarantee a particular housing arrangement.

 We discourage roommate requests because we find that students benefit from the opportunity to befriend new people.
 Further, because of the variety of factors involved in making room assignments, we can rarely honor roommate requests.

 Students may bring laptops, tablets, and smart phones; however, students are solely responsible for their belongings.
 CTY and the host institution cannot be held responsible for lost, stolen or damaged devices.
-Please review CTY’s technology policy with your child and discuss together how they will meet these expectations with respect to their use of technology.
+Please review CTY’s Honor Code with your child and discuss together how they will meet these expectations with respect to their use of technology.